 - There are more than 350 different breeds of dogs worldwide.

-- Dalmatians are born spotless: at first pure white, their spots develop as they age.
+- Dalmatians are born spotless.
+At first pure white, their spots develop as they age.

 - Domesticated for more than 10,000 years, the dog was one of the first animals domesticated by humans.

-Fun Feline Facts
+10 Fun Facts About Cats

 - Cats do not have sweat glands.